PedrooAm/Clone/content/blog/How-create-serverless-url-shortener-using-amazon-s3.md

 title: "How to create a serverless URL shortener using Amazon S3"
 date: 2020-01-06T20:18:07+06:00
 featureImage: https://miro.medium.com/max/1400/0*zxY_8kAkQKBnO2FO
+description: "Let’s admit it.
+We access more and more of the information we need in our daily activities using URLs.
+These URLs have become longer and more cryptic over time but that’s ok since we simply click on them."
 author: Johannes Verjwijnen
 authorThumb: images/team/johannes.jpeg
 button_text: Original Source